dyyfk/weiqi-fullstack/README.md

 4. ~Backend will return a null user~
 5. ~MongoDB will return the password to the front-end~
 6. ~Add pagination of the roomlist~
+7. ~Links on the headers will disapper if the width is too small~

 # how I did it
 ## Frontend